mihaimaruseac/HaCoTeB/README.rst

 B.1.2.
 Structure of a section
 -----------------------------

-Now, there are two types of sections: text and code.
-However, during the parsing phase there are 3 types of them: an empty section (to solve the problem caused by multiple end markers), an anonymous section and a complete one.
-This can be changed anytime.
+There are at least two types of sections from the user point of view: text and code.
+However, there are 3, in fact, types of them: an empty section (to solve the problem caused by multiple end markers), an anonymous section and a complete one.

 A complete section contains a header and a content while the anonymous one lacks the header (and will be parsed as a text section).
 The empty section is ignored.

 The header is the first line in the section, only if it contains text in brackets.
+The type of the section can only be deduced by looking at the header.
 See next section for header description.

 Depending on header's content, the parses determines if the section is either text or code.
 Then, it calls the appropriate next level parser to generate the